 First, it only works within a relatively closed population in which new, unexposed individuals do not arrive constantly to provide hungry pathogens with fodder.
 Even isolated communities are not completely safe from this risk, since “children are not born with immunity,” Hunter said.
-“Many diseases that we would expect to die out due to herd immunity remain around because there are just enough new-borns entering the population to keep the disease going.”
+“Many diseases that we would expect to die out due to herd immunity remain around because there are just enough newborns entering the population to keep the disease going.”

 Second, herd immunity through acquired infection only takes hold if the disease is actually contracted by a sufficient proportion of the population.
-According to preliminary data from affected European countries and a report from Spain published in the journal The Lancet in July 2020, this is not a forgone conclusion and is almost definitely not the case with COVID-19.
+According to preliminary data from affected European countries and a report from Spain published in the journal The Lancet in July 2020, this is not a foregone conclusion and is almost definitely not the case with COVID-19.
 The numbers suggest that the novel coronavirus infected only a fraction of the population – far below the herd immunity threshold, despite dire losses.

-Is COVID-19 capable of herd immunity?
+Is COVID-19 capable of achieving herd immunity?

 It is possible that with an appropriate vaccine we may achieve herd immunity and end the COVID-19 pandemic.
 But daily booster shots will probably be required, as early patient recovery results indicate that the novel coronavirus offers immunity for a few months or years only.

-“We know that in patients with SARS, MERS and seasonal coronavirus, two or three years after an infection, antibodies become undetectable so this is no surprise,” Poland said.
+“We know that in patients with SARS, MERS, and seasonal coronavirus, two or three years after an infection, antibodies become undetectable so this is no surprise,” Poland said.
 “In this situation, the notion that I’ll get a vaccine and be completely immune in the way it did with measles, rubella, smallpox or polio is simply not real,” he said.